-At Rivard Retirement, we provide an unmatched level of retirement plan services to help employers design, implement, manage and support a retirement benefit strategy with the goal of providing for the long-term needs of all participating employees.
+At Rivard Retirement, we provide a significant level of retirement plan services to help employers design, implement, manage and support a retirement benefit strategy with the goal of providing for the long-term needs of all participating employees.

-We pride ourselves in being completely independent of any retirement plan providers, investment firms or other relationships that could potentially conflict with our ability to act solely in the interest of our clients.
+We pride ourselves in being completely independent of any retirement plan providers or investment firms.

 Our Services Cover:

 401(k) Plan: A qualified plan established by employers to which eligible employees may make salary deferral contributions on a post-tax and/or pretax basis.
 Employers offering a 401(k) plan may make matching or non-elective contributions to the plan on behalf of eligible employees and may also add a profit-sharing feature to the plan.

 Safe Harbor 401(k) Plans: Similar to a traditional 401(k) plan, but the employer is required to make contributions for each emp

 loyee.
 The safe harbor 401(k) eases administrative burdens on employers by eliminating some of the complex tax rules ordinarily applied to traditional 401(k) plans.

 Profit Sharing Plans: A defined contribution plan under which the plan may provide, or the employer may determine, annually, how much will be contributed to the plan (out of profits or otherwise).
 The plan contains a formula for allocating to each participant a portion of each annual contribution.

 Cash Balance/Defined Benefit Plans: A type of pension plan in which an employer/sponsor promises a specified monthly benefit on retirement that is predetermined by a formula based on the employee's earnings history, tenure of service and age, rather than depending directly on individual investment returns.
 In a Cash Balance Plan, an employer credits a participant's account with a set percentage of his or her yearly compensation plus interest charges.